 Stress in Young People’s Lives.
 Recognise Stress and Anxiety so you can “bounce back”

 If you want to “bounce back and build resilience then first you need to recognise stress and anxiety.
 How you think about stress can also change your bodies response to it.

-- How much pressure do you put on your children at exam times?
+- Exam stress is rife.
+How much pressure do you put on your children at exam times?